Prevent Chargeback ScamsWhat’s the Best Way to Fight Back?

 Keep Your Customers in the Loop

-Prevention is always the best outcome.
-However, considering that some of the people behind chargeback scams are dedicated fraudsters, prevention may not always be possible.
+Preventing scams is always going to provide the best outcome.
+But considering that some of the people behind chargeback scams are dedicated fraudsters, prevention may not always be possible.

-That why you need to respond to all chargeback requests, and engage all chargeback fraud through the representment process.
+Luckily, you also have the option of responding to all chargeback requests, and engaging all chargeback fraud through the representment process.

 How to Fight Chargeback Scams

-You can improve your reputation with issuing banks by disputing all friendly fraud chargebacks.
-To do this, you need to:
+It may seem counterintuitive, but the best way to improve your reputation with issuing banks is by disputing all friendly fraud chargebacks.
+To do that, you need to:

 Decipher Reason Codes